kaizzalainangeles/RecimeChallenge/README.md

 - Upsert pattern to handle duplicates
 - Error handling with meaningful errors
 - Default values for optional properties
+- Data validation to filter out entries with missing required fields

+A synchronous approach was chosen for Core Data operations to keep the implementation straightforward for the MVP, though an asynchronous implementation using `perform` and `performAsync` would be more suitable for a production application with larger datasets.

 ### 5. Swift Concurrency